hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 You can also use [Onyx Music Game Toolkit](https://github.com/mtolly/onyxite-customs) to generate your own custom song packs for GH2 360.

-In the `Batch Process` Window, you can output to GH2 LIVE files from a ton of different source files, such as Clone Hero.
+In the `Batch Process` window, you can output to GH2 LIVE files from a ton of different source files, such as Clone Hero.

-Then, using the `Quick Convert` window, and `Make a pack (360 GH2/RB)` you can drag in all GH2 LIVE files you made, and convert to a single pack via the `Make LIVE pack` button for real hardware, or `Make extracted folder` for Xenia.
+Then, using the `Quick Convert` window, and `Make a pack (360 GH2/RB)` tab, you can drag in all GH2 LIVE files you made, and convert to a single pack via the `Make LIVE pack` button for real hardware, or `Make extracted folder` button for Xenia.

-# Songs + DLC
+# Installing DLC

-Guitar Hero II Deluxe 360 by default only comes with one song.
-[Exilelord's Speed Test](https://www.youtube.com/watch?v=DoHeIiDHbdk).

 You can install song packs for Guitar Hero II Deluxe in: